afhpayne/adm/README.md

 * present a friendly command-line interface showing time and date, user and system
 * automatically display installed window managers or desktop environments
-* launch it with a single keyboard press
+* launch one with a single keyboard press

 CONTENTS: